2022 United States treasurer elections: Iowa

-Incumbent Democrat Michael Fitzgerald is running for re-election.
-Republican state senator Roby Smith is challenging Fitzgerald.
+Incumbent Democrat Michael Fitzgerald ran for re-election.
+Republican state senator Roby Smith challenged Fitzgerald.

 Fitzgerald and Smith won their respective primaries on June 7.

+Republican Smith defeated Democrat Fitzgerald in his re-election bid.

 Kansas

 Incumbent Democrat Lynn Rogers was appointed January 2, 2021, after his predecessor, Jake LaTurner, resigned when he was elected to Congress.
-Rogers is running for election to a full term.
+Rogers ran for a full term.

 Republican candidates included state representative Steven Johnson and state senator Caryn Tyson.

-A recount was triggered in the Republican race due to a 1% margin between the two candidates.
+A recount was triggered in the Republican primary due to a 1% margin between the two candidates.
 17 days later, Tyson conceded the race after the recount showed Johnson in the lead.

+In the general election, Republican Johnson defeated incumbent Democrat Rogers.

 Massachusetts

-Incumbent Democrat Deb Goldberg is running for re-election, and is being challenged by Libertarian Cristina Crawford.
+Incumbent Democrat Deb Goldberg ran for re-election, and was challenged by Libertarian Cristina Crawford.